Hinwil: Transportation

 Hinwil railway station is the terminal station of the Zürich S-Bahn on the line S14.
 Its train station is a 40-minute ride from Zürich Hauptbahnhof.

 Weather

 Hinwil has an average of 145.4 days of rain per year and on average receives 1341 mm of precipitation.
 The wettest month is August during which time Hinwil receives an average of 170 mm of precipitation.
 During the wettest month, there is precipitation for an average of 14 days.

 Economy

-Hinwil is the home of the Stake F1 Team, where the Sauber Motorsport AG builds the chassis and other components required to compete in the Formula 1 series.
+Hinwil is the home of the Audi Revolut F1 Team, where Audi Motorsport AG (formerly known as Sauber Motorsport AG) builds the chassis and other components required to compete in the Formula 1 series.

-Other companies based in Hinwil are FBB (FBB Frischbeton & Baustoff AG), Ferag, and Belimo.
+Other companies based in Hinwil are FBB (FBB Frischbeton & Baustoff AG), Ferag, and Belimo Automation AG.